vippsas/mssql-changefeed/README.md

-# mssql-changefeed v2: Changefeed SQL library for SQL Server
+# mssql-changefeed: Changefeed SQL library for SQL Server

-Note: Version 1 used a rather different approach.
-It is still available on the [v1 branch](TODO).
+## The reusable outbox pattern

-### On ULIDs
+The Outbox pattern is often used to make sure that events are exported to an event broker if and only if the change is also committed to the SQL database.

-In this library we have standardized on using ULIDs to identity rows in the database.```
+The mssql-library builds on the Outbox pattern to provide an in-database change feed.
+This allows the same Outbox to be used several times for different purposes; or for e.g. both re-constitution and live event export using the same building block.

 ### Problem statement
 The simple view is that polling for INSERTs in a table can be done